Lobbying Reporting Requirements for Counties

 When is Reporting Required?

-When payments for lobbying activities exceed $2,650*, or the county enters into a written or oral agreement for lobbying services, the reporting requirements are triggered and are retrospective.
+Reporting is required when payments for lobbying activities exceed $3,000, or the county enters into a written or oral agreement for lobbying services.
+It’s important to know that when the $3,000 threshold is reached, it is retrospective.
 This means that all costs–irrespective of when incurred–must be reported.
-Reimbursement for personal living expenses do not have to be reported.
+(Reimbursement for personal living expenses do not have to be reported.)

 To comply with the reporting requirements, your county must be registered as a “Principal,” and a representative must be named.
 This would normally be the individual who will be responsible for completing and submitting the necessary reports.